 The changes to the ASU are intended to result in improvements to accounting records in the following ways:

-In the new model, assumptions utilized in determining the liability for future policy holder benefits are required to be updated at the same time each year on at least an annual basis.
-This varies from the current model which only requires the insurer to update the assumptions if a triggering event occurs.
-These changes to the reporting updates will be applied retrospectively through current year earnings.
+In the new model, cash flow assumptions utilized in determining the liability for future policy holder benefits for non-participating traditional and limited-payment insurance contracts are required to be updated at the same time each year on at least an annual basis.
+This varies from the current model which only requires the insurer to update the assumptions if a triggering event occurs, like if a premium deficiency is recognized.
+As such, LDTI eliminates the need for premium deficiency or loss recognition testing, as the assumptions.
+These changes to the reporting updates will be applied retrospectively through the current year earnings.

-Furthermore, the new ASU will also standardize the discount rate used in determining the liability for future policy holder benefits with the effect of discount rate changes recorded immediately through other comprehensive income.
+Furthermore, the new ASU will also standardize the discount rate used in determining the liability for future policy holder benefits.
+The discount rate will be based on upper medium grade (low credit risk) fixed income instruments.
+The effect of discount rate changes is recorded immediately through other comprehensive income.

-Deferred acquisition costs (DACs) will be required to be amortized on a straight line basis over the expected life of the contract.
+Deferred acquisition costs (DACs) will be required to be amortized on a constant basis over the expected life of the contract, therefore eliminating the current amortization methods such as proportion to premium (traditional life), estimated gross profit (nontraditional) or estimated gross margin (participating life).
 Additionally, amortization rates should be updated prospectively with DACs being reduced when actual terminations and lapses are greater than expected.
 By conducting this change, the interest accretion and impairment assessment will be eliminated.

-For more information on this topic, or to learn how Baker Tilly’s insurance industry specialists can help, contact our team.
+For more information on this topic, or to learn how Baker Tilly’s insurance industry specialists can help: